-- A. For the purposes of this chapter, the following definitions shall apply.
+- A. For the purposes of this section, the following definitions shall apply.
 This section shall not be used for the basis of an ethical complaint.
-Terms not defined in this chapter, but defined in the Texas Election Code, shall have the meanings assigned to them in the Texas Election Code. - 1.
+Terms not defined in this section, but defined in the Texas Election Code, shall have the meanings assigned to them in the Texas Election Code. - 1.
 "Affinity" means that two individuals are related to each other by affinity if they are married to each other, or the spouse of one of the individuals is related by consanguinity to the other individual (by marriage).
 The ending of a marriage by divorce or the death of a spouse ends relationships by affinity created by that marriage unless a child of that marriage is living, in which case the marriage is considered to continue as long as a child of that marriage lives.
-And individual's relatives within the third degree by affinity are anyone related by consanguinity to the individual's spouse in one of the ways named in the definition of consanguinity in this section; and the spouse of anyone related the individual by consanguinity in one of the ways named in the definition. - 2.
+And individual's relatives within the third degree by affinity are anyone related by consanguinity to the individual's spouse in one of the ways named in the definition of consanguinity in one of the ways named in the definition of consanguinity in this section. - 2.
 "Board" means board, commission, or committee: - a.
 Which is established to participate in some manner in the conduct of City government, including participation which is merely advisory, whether established by City ordinance or City Charter, interlocal contract, state law or any other lawful means; and